Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Razer Blade Pro 17.3-inch gaming laptop for $3,900 ($1,100 off)

 OK, so it's not a "bargain" necessarily, but if you were looking for a slim big-screen laptop for gaming or content creation you can save yourself some serious coin with this Blade Pro deal.
 At this price, you're getting a lot of processing and graphics performance, along with extras including a color-accurate 4K-resolution touchscreen and a mechanical keyboard.
-(Note that Newegg is also offering this deal.)
+Razer is also offering the same price on its online store.

 Chromebooks